Your #1 Question Answered...

 $_________ Open the home for inspectors when possible to save you from having to take time out of your schedule

-$_________ Coordinate with attorneys, title agents and mortgage reps for a smooth closing
+$_________ Coordinate w/ attorney, title agents & mortgage reps for a smooth closing.

 $_________ Be there for support during the emotional experience